iot-for-all/iotc-solution-migrator/README.md

 # Azure IoT Central to PaaS migration tool

-A simple, managed solution
+A simple, managed solution to move your IoT Central devices to a platform service powered by Azure resources and Grafana Dashboards.

 ## Requirements

 1. Azure Subscription
 2. Azure IoT Central application and API Key
-3. Compatible IoT Central device templates (see [Prepare IoT Central Application and devices](#prepare-iot-central-application-and-devices).)
+3. Compatible IoT Central device templates (see [Prepare IoT Central Application and devices](#prepare-iot-central-application-and-devices)).

 ## Limitations
 - Currently the tool does not support migration of devices authenticating through x509 certificates but SAS keys only.